-Autoencoders are another family of unsupervised learning algorithms, in this case seeking to obtain insights about our data by learning compressed versions of the original data.
+Autoencoders are another family of unsupervised learning algorithms, in this case seeking to obtain insights about our data by learning compressed versions of the original data, or, in other words, by finding a good lower-dimensional feature representations of the same data set.
 Such insights might help us to discover and characterize underlying factors of variation in data, which can aid in scientific discovery; to compress data for efficient storage or communication; or to pre-process our data prior to supervised learning, perhaps to reduce the amount of data that is needed to learn a good classifier or regressor.